Aircraft Finder

 Visit website

-• Interior: Executive configuration, seats 7, sheepskin-covered crew seats, tan leather seating, enclosed lavatory, storage cabinet
+• Interior: Executive configuration for 7 passengers, sheepskin-covered crew seats, tan leather seating, enclosed lavatory, storage cabinet

 • Exterior: New paint in Matterhorn white with HBC chestnut metallic, Tibetan gold metallic, and F/O light gray

-• Maintenance: Maintained under FAR Part 91, CAMP tracking program, no damage history
+• Maintenance: One owner and one flight crew since new, maintained under FAR Part 91, CAMP tracking program, no damage history

-• Inspections: A, B, C, D inspections due dates not specified; Engine overhaul due by May 2025
+• Inspections: A, B, C, and D inspections due dates not specified; engine overhaul due by May 2025

 About this Model